vicb/dartlang.org/src/site/codelabs/deploy/index.markdown

 ##Step 3: Walk through the static file server's code {#step-three}

 You can build full HTTP servers with Dart.
-The HTTP libraries and packages support both serving static files and dynamic responses.
+The HTTP libraries and packages support both serving static files and handling dynamic requests.
 For this code lab, we focus on serving static files.

 You need to provide a static file server for this project